dotnet/dotnet-docker/documentation/supported-tags.md

 - They are updated in response to base image updates (like a Debian base image) for the supported life of the .NET release.
 - The .NET components within the image will be updated.

-### OS update policies

-Version-specific operating system tags reference an image with a specific OS version, but floats on OS patch updates.
-See [Supported Platforms](supported-platforms.md#operating-systems) for the list of supported operating systems.

-Examples:

-- `6.0-jammy`
-- `7.0-alpine3.17`

-Notes:

-- These tags are updated in response to base image updates (like an Ubuntu base image) for the supported life of the .NET release.
-- Digest pinning is required to request a specific patch of an operating system (e.g. `mcr.microsoft.com/dotnet/runtime@sha256:4d3d5a5131a0621509ab8a75f52955f2d0150972b5c5fb918e2e59d4cb9a9823`).
-- For [Debian](https://en.wikipedia.org/wiki/Debian_version_history) and [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_version_history) images, release codenames are used versus version numbers.

 ### Floating Alpine tags

 The floating `alpine` tag references an image that includes the latest Alpine version,